Irish Republican Army (1922–1969): Post-Civil War

 Also in 1926, the IRA launched a campaign in Dublin to rid the city of moneylenders.
-It employed largely anti-Semitic rhetoric, with a large number of the known moneylenders raided being Jews.
+It employed largely antisemitic rhetoric, with a large number of the known moneylenders raided being Jews.

 The IRA considered itself to be upholding the Republic that was declared in the 1916 Proclamation and held that the government of the Irish Free State was illegitimate.
 It maintained that it remained the army of that Republic, in direct continuity with the IRA of the War of Independence period.
 There were several competing organisations on the radical republican side of Irish politics during this period.
 In addition to the IRA, these included the hard-line elements of anti-Treaty Sinn Féin, such as Mary MacSwiney, who had not followed de Valera into constitutional politics, and the rump of the anti-Treaty members of the Second Dáil, still proclaiming themselves the only legitimate Irish parliament.
 For most of this period, the IRA's relations with Sinn Féin were poor (IRA members were even forbidden to join the party), despite the reconciliation attempt represented by the 1929 Comhairle na Poblachta.

 The IRA intervened in a number of strikes during this period, and IRA members campaigned against the payment of land annuities (in respect of the buying-out of landlords by the former British administration), with Peadar O'Donnell establishing the Anti-Tribute League in 1928.
 Many Communist Party of Ireland members were also members of the IRA at this time.
 Political initiatives such as Saor Éire, begun in 1931, were promoted by left-wing IRA members such as George Gilmore, Peadar O'Donnell and Frank Ryan.
 IRA members also helped establish the "Friends of Soviet Russia", from which they later expelled Communist Party members when relations between the two organisations deteriorated.

 In the years after the Civil War, many republicans viewed the Free State, with its censorship of newspapers and extensive coercive legislation, as a sham democracy, in the service of British imperialism.
 The IRA remained prepared to take over the country by insurrection, after which it expected to have to fight the British again.
 In November 1926 it seized 11 Garda Síochána barracks, shooting dead two Gardaí.
 The Free State immediately used its Special Powers Act to intern 110 IRA men the next day.
 IRA men assassinated Free State minister Kevin O'Higgins in 1927 in revenge for his perceived responsibility for executions in the Civil War.
 A total of four Gardaí were killed by the IRA in the period 1926–1936.
-In 1932 Gardaí shot two IRA leaders, George Gilmore and Thomas Ryan, in Kilrush, County Clare.
+In 1932 Gardaí shot and wounded two IRA leaders, George Gilmore and Thomas Ryan, in Kilrush, County Clare.